abhisekl2000/LIDAR-Cane/README.md

 Written in MicroPython
-Object Oriented programming with threading
-Consists of two scripts: tf_luna.py and main.py
+Object Oriented programming with threading which consists of two scripts: tf_luna.py and main.py

   - tf_luna.py
   - A class for LIDAR module